Racial color blindness: Criticism

+With respect to King's "I Have a Dream" speech and its use to promote racial color blindness today, Michael Eric Dyson said: "Martin Luther King, Jr., hoped for a color-blind society, but only as oppression and racism were destroyed.
+Then, when color suggested neither privilege nor punishment, human beings could enjoy the fruits of our common life.
+Until then, King realized that his hope was a distant but necessary dream.

 In 1997, Leslie G. Carr published Color-Blind Racism which reviewed the history of racist ideologies in America.
 He saw "color-blindness" as an ideology that undercuts the legal and political foundation of racial integration and affirmative action.

 Stephanie M. Wildman's Privilege Revealed: How Invisible Preference Undermines America, writes that advocates of a meritocratic, race-free worldview do not acknowledge the systems of privilege which benefit them, such as social and financial inheritance.
 She argues that this inheritance privileges "whiteness", "maleness", and heterosexuality while disadvantaging descendants of slaves.

 Sociologist Ginger Jacobson criticized color-blind ideology as enabling systemic racism by permitting members of a hierarchical society to deny the obstacles people who are on the lower end of that hierarchy face.